PhillipAColes/ExoMatch/README.md

 1. Download or clone the repo to your local machine
 2. `cd` to the directory containing the local copy of the repo
-3. run `make` with the makefile provided.
-Alternatively you can use your own build chain
+3. build and compile using the makefile provided by entering `make` into the terminal.
+Alternatively you can use your own build chain.

 ### Run